themayursinha/blog/_posts/2026-05-08-stop-fixing-bola-one-endpoint-at-a-time.md

 }
 ```

 The same applies to writes.
-Mass assignment happens when a client can send fields they should not control.
+Mass assignment happens when a client can send fields they should not control:

 ```json
 {